|Back to Main Print This Page Email to a Friend|

 Risk Factors for Shingles (Herpes Zoster)

-Shingles affects about 1 out of every 3 adults.
-Anyone who has had chickenpox has risk for shingles later in life.
+Anyone who has had chickenpox is at risk for shingles later in life.
 Certain factors increase the risk for such outbreaks.

 Sometimes, the drugs used to treat these conditions suppress the immune system and increase the risk for shingles.
 Drug treatments that may increase risk include: